eeb313-2019/Group_6/doc/analysis-plan.md

  **Cleaning/transformation plan:**

-Merge data from each year and season (all years, all sites) individual count to relative abundance (across sites) retain only genus information
+Merge data from each year and season (all years, all sites, might take an average across the years)

+Individual count to relative abundance (across sites)

+Retain only genus information

 #### III. what kinds of statistical approaches you anticipate employing